drewjordan414/AI-Chatbot/README.md

  # Usage
  - To use this program, download the zip file or clone the repository
- - Install the required dependencies by running pip install -r requirements.txt
+ - Install the required dependencies by running "pip install -r requirements.txt"
+ - Run the program using the following command "python3 ai.py"
  - Enter your API key into the terminal window.
 You wont be able to proceed until you do

 # Photos